 Ontario has the top inland fishing lakes in Canada with Monster Trophy fish.
 A small percentage of people visiting Ontario have tapped into the great Lake Trout fishing as Ontario has a reputation for other species.

 Ontario is farther south than Canada's Arctic so it seems the Lakers are not as common as they are in Arctic but this is far from the truth.
 Ontario has the highest population of Lake Trout and the most lakes of any province in Canada.
 They are just a little deeper in Ontario due to warmer surface water but still easy to catch with my deep water fishing tips and techniques.

 All the lodges, outpost camps & resorts in this web site have outstanding fishing including a few camps that claim they have the very best fishing in Ontario.
 We have research documents, which are expert fishing tips and techniques for catching trout in the summer down deep with light action equipment.
 You do not need steel wire or down-riggers to catch fish if you have a regular size boat.

 Lakers are found in hundreds of fishing lakes in Ontario and even though they seem like a rare and elusive fish they are actually quite common in Ontario.
 The perception people have is based on not knowing how to fish for them or not spending any time fishing for them; a problem we solve on this fishing website.
 The best eating size Laker is 1/2 to 5 pounds.
 Stories about them being an oily fish are totally not true.
-They taste fantastic and are far superior in flavour to Rainbow or Brown Trout, which taste more like salmon.
+They taste fantastic and are far superior in flavour to Rainbows or Browns, which taste more like salmon.

-A = 8 (first 2 years)Lake Trout on the Great Lakes can grow much faster than on smaller inland lakes.
+A = 8 (first 2 years)Trout on the Great Lakes can grow much faster than on smaller inland lakes.

 Please explore my web site and check out the lodges and the information I have collected.
 I want you to come to Ontario and have a fantastic fishing trip.
-Email me if you need help.
+Email me at email@example.com if you need help.